MV Werften: History

+Bankruptcy

 In January 2022, MV Werften filed for bankruptcy, following a breakdown of talks between the German government and Genting Hong Kong to secure further support to refinance its shipyards' operations.
 An administrator was appointed by the courts, with a stated aim to pay the outstanding salaries of the workers and complete Global Dream.

-The shipyard in Rostock was sold to the german navy and renamed Marinearsenal Warnowwerft.
+The shipyard in Rostock was sold to the German Navy and renamed Marinearsenal Warnowwerft.
 The Wismar facility was sold to Thyssen Krupp Marine Systems.
 The Stralsund facility was sold to the City of Stralsund.

 Facilities

 MV Werften's largest shipyard is in Rostock, with 850000 m2 of total space, of which 85000 m2 is covered.
 When Genting Hong Kong purchased the yard, it had a single shipbuilding hall measuring 320 m long by 54 m wide, with an interior clearance of 80 m.
 In August 2017, construction began on a second hall, 385 m by 99 m by 24 m, to support construction of Global class ships by building large modules.

 The Wismar shipyard is 560000 m2 in size, of which 170000 m2 is covered, and has a 340 m by 67 m by 72 m building hall.
 The Stralsund yard is 340000 m2, of which 90000 m2 is covered, and has a 300 m by 108 m by 74 m building hall.